Bubobubobubobubo/sardine-vscode/README.md

 ## Requirements

-You will need to install [Sardine](https://sardine.raphaelforment.fr) in order to make it work.
-Please note that `sardine` needs to be on your $PATH for the extension to work.
+To use this extension, you will need to install [Sardine](https://sardine.raphaelforment.fr) first.
+The `sardine` program needs to be on your `$PATH`.
+This is the condition for VSCode to be able to find it.
-You will have to make it available if it is not.
-It should be if you have installed Sardine correctly.

-## Settings

-TODO

 ## Credits